dbos-inc/dbos-demo-apps/python/empyrical_evidences/README.md

 ### Observability

 - DBOS Transact applications automatically generate and export OpenTelemetry traces.
-- Get a full observability pipeline to export, collect and query your observability data.
+- With DBOS Cloud, access a full observability pipeline exporting and collecting your observability data automatically.
+Access a dashboard to query your data.

 ## Setup Instructions